 The analyst should use a "soft" balancing process to make sure that the development along the corridor can account for any variation in traffic volumes between intersections.
 Soft balancing means that the volume entering each intersection is comparable to the sum of the volumes leaving the intersections that feed it.
 Hard balancing, on the other hand, requires the entering volume to equal (exactly) the sum of the relevant upstream volumes (as is the case for an access-controlled facility).
 Soft balancing is generally acceptable for SimTraffic; however, Vissim and Paramics require the use of hard balancing.

-Additional guidance regarding the volume balancing process is forthcoming.

 5.4 Vehicle Characteristics and Classification

 When coding and calibrating the traffic model, it is important to verify that the vehicle composition (vehicle type, classification, operating characteristics, etc.) included in the model accurately represents that which is present in the project study area.